celestiaorg/docs/developers/node-tutorial.md

 In your terminal, set up dependencies needed to install and build `celestia-node`.

-1. Update and upgrade your OS if you are on Ubuntu:
+1. If you are on Ubuntu, update and upgrade your OS:

 ::: code-group